k1ratsu/k1ratsu/README.md

 # Hey there!
 I'm k1ratsu

-## I wasn't born to be a secondary character
+## I wasn't born to be a background character
 <br>

 **About me:**